Home » Can We Teach All Children to Read and Spell?

 Includes extensive discussion of the late-stage sight word theory.

-Phonics Decoding, SEND and Intelligence:
+Phonics Decoding, Special Educational Needs and Intelligence:

 Canadian SEN teacher Susan S. notes ”You find the phenomenon of children who decode very well but understand almost nothing in only two populations: children with intellectual disabilities and children with very limited English.”
+(Kitchen Table Math Blog.
+2008)

 Can ALL children learn to read?
 Thinking about learners with special educational needs.